-As Notorious B.I.G. eloquently puts it, if you don’t know now you know.
 While there are simply tons of resources, research, and studies available regarding the ketogenic diet, it can be difficult to consume it all.

-If you have successfully made it through this article, you are now one step ahead of your unknowing keto brethren when it comes to safely navigating such a restricting diet by being equipped with the know-how in avoiding its nastier side effects, like the keto flu.
+If you have successfully made it through this article, you are now one step ahead of your unknowing keto brethren when it comes to safely navigate such a restricting diet by being equipped with the know-how in avoiding its nastier side effects, like the keto flu.

-In summary, due to the natural loss of water and electrolytes, do your best to stay hydrated and get the potassium, sodium, and magnesium your body needs to continue functioning at its best.
+In summary, due to the natural loss of water and electrolytes, do your best to stay hydrated and get the potassium, sodium, calcium, and magnesium your body needs to continue functioning at its best.

 Chatterjee, R., Yeh, H. C., Edelman, D., & Brancati, F. (2011).
 Potassium and risk of type 2 diabetes.
 Expert review of endocrinology & metabolism, 6(5), 665-672.